We’re well into the digital age, and that means more and more businesses are getting online for the first time or expanding their ecommerce offerings.

-While we’re on the subject, personalizing the entire shopping experience using data collected about customers is going to continue to be a major trend throughout 2021.
+While we’re on the subject, personalizing the entire shopping experience using data collected about customers is going to continue to be a major focus point.

 This is also nothing new — we already know how much value there is in collecting and analyzing as much customer data as possible.
 But in addition to using that data for marketing, there will be an increased focus on using it to create more personalized interactions between customers and brands, satisfying customers’ desire for shopping experiences that leave them delighted.